 - Fun fact: for people with certain genes, cilantro tastes like soap.

-- Its flavor: grassy, clean, and earthy.
+- Its flavor is grassy, clean, and earthy.

-- most commonly used in flavoring pickles.
+- Most commonly used in flavoring pickles.

-- Ideas for how to use it: tzatziki sauce, quick pickled vegetables, potato salad, eggs, with roasted carrots or beets, greek salad, or with salmon.
+- Ideas for how to use it: tzatziki sauce, quick pickled vegetables, potato salad, eggs, roasted carrots or beets, greek salad, or with salmon.

 - Its flavor is sweet and has a strong cooling effect.